Wildlife Program report: Jan. 1-15, 2024

 Existing chicken pen with gaps that were currently accessible to bobcats.

 Cougar Samples: Officer Nelson responded to a report of a cougar that had killed a miniature pony.
 The landowner had shot and killed the cougar in the middle of the depredation.
-Jacobsen assisted Officer Nelson with pulling a tooth for aging purposes and pulling a tissue sample for genetic analysis.
+Jacobsen assisted Officer Nelson with pulling a tooth for aging purposes and pulling a tissue sample for genetic analysis (PDF).
 The cougar was a sub-adult male, as evidenced by the distinct black mark between the cougar’s legs (only males have this black penis sheath) and the residual spotting on the cougar’s hide, particularly on the insides of the limbs, known as “banding” at this stage in life.

 Image